dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-6 Windows ETW.md

 Recording ETW data is possible without any extra download since Windows 10 with Wpr.exe.
 The \underline{W}indows \underline{P}erformance \underline{R}ecorder tool supports a set of built-in recording profiles which are ok for common performance issues.
 You can tailor your recording needs by authoring a custom performance recorder profile xml file with the `.wprp` extension.

-[TODO @Alois]: Why do we need Windows Performance Toolkit?
-What's inside it?
-[TODO @Alois]: What is the second step of the installation process?
+If you are running Windows 10 or you want not only record but also view the recorded ETW data you need to install the Windows Performance Toolkit.
 You can download the Windows Performance Toolkit from the Windows SDK[^1] or ADK[^2] download page.
 The installation is a two step process.
-First you download a small installer which will give you the options to download just the parts, in this case the Windows Performance Toolkit, you need.
+First you download a small installer which you start.
+There you can select in the SDK Installer UI just the parts of the huge Windows SDK you need.
+In our case we just enable the checkbox of the Windows Performance Toolkit and install it.
 You are allowed to redistribute WPT e.g. as part of your own application.

 ### ETW Recording Tools {.unlisted .unnumbered}